viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-release-notes.md

 ms.date: 09/27/2024
 ---

-# Release Notes for Microsoft Connected Cache for Enterprise and Education (MCCE)
+# Release Notes for Microsoft Connected Cache for Enterprise and Education (MCC)

-This article contains details about the latest releases of MCCE.
-Since MCCE is a Preview service, some releases may contain breaking changes that will be highlighted as such.
+This article contains details about the latest releases of MCC.
+Since MCC is a Preview service, some releases may contain breaking changes that will be highlighted as such.

 ## Release v0.1.0 (Public Preview launch)